Back to Library

 Significance

-This experiment helps students understand the concept of states of matter and how substances can change from one state to another.
+This experiment helps students understand the concept of states of matter and the phase transitions between them (melting, evaporation/boiling).
+The optional extension allows students to observe the transition from liquid to gas (boiling/evaporation).

 Share on: